cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/_index.md

 {{< caution >}}
-`TracingPolicy` allows for powerful, yet low-level configuration and, as such, requires knowledge about the Linux kernel and containers to avoid unexpected issues such as TOCTU bugs.
+`TracingPolicy` allows for powerful, yet low-level configuration and, as such, requires knowledge about the Linux kernel and containers to avoid unexpected issues such as TOCTOU bugs.
 {{< /caution >}}

 For the complete custom resource definition (CRD) refer to the YAML file